LPN to ASN Admission Requirements

-The ASN Program is a limited enrollment program based on the availability of faculty and clinical resources.
+The LPN to ASN Program is a limited enrollment program based on the availability of faculty and clinical resources.
 Admission is selective and competitive.
 There are no restrictions regarding age, sex, race, religious persuasion, marital status, or qualified person with disability.
 However, please note the Core Performance Standards necessary for a career in nursing.
-Admission to the college or university does not guarantee admission to the ASN Program.
-A separate application must be submitted to the ASN Program.
-Deadlines for ASN Program application are May 1st for Fall admission, September 1st for Spring admission, and February 1st for Summer admission.
-Applicants are admitted Fall, Spring, and Summer semesters to the WKU South Campus in Bowling Green.
+Admission to the college or university does not guarantee admission to the LPN to ASN Program.
+A separate application must be submitted to the LPN to ASN Program.
+Deadlines for the LPN to ASN Program application are June1st for Fall admission, September 1st for Spring admission, and February 1st for Summer admission.

-Persons desiring to enter the ASN Program must fulfill the following requirements:
+Persons desiring to enter the LPN to ASN Program must fulfill the following requirements:

-- Complete applications for admission to both Western Kentucky University (if not already enrolled) and the ASN Program.
+- Complete applications for admission to both Western Kentucky University (if not already enrolled) and the LPN to ASN Program.

 - Take the required admission assessment test (see details below).